State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Conclusions

 \section{Conclusions}

-In this paper, we propose a solution to solving autonomous vehicle planning problem using a continuous approximate value function for the infinite horizon MDP and using finite element methods as key tools.
-Our method leads to an accurate and continuous form of value function even with a subset from a very low resolution of state space.
-We achieve this by leveraging the diffusion-type approximation for the value function, where the value function satisfies a partial differential equation which can be naturally solved using finite element methods.
-Extensive simulations and evaluations have demonstrated advantages of our methods for providing continuous value functions, and for better path results in terms of path smoothness, travel distance and time costs, even with a smaller state space.
+In this paper, we propose a solution to solving the autonomous vehicle planning problem using a continuous approximate value function for the infinite horizon MDP and using finite element methods as key tools. \Wording{Our method leads to an accurate and continuous form of the value function even if we only use a smaller number of discrete states and if only the first and second moments of the model transition probability are available.} We achieve this by leveraging \Wording{a Taylor expansion of the Bellman equation to obtain a value function approximated by a diffusion-type partial differential equation,} which can be naturally solved using finite element methods.
+Extensive simulations and evaluations have demonstrated advantages of our methods for providing continuous value functions, and for better path results in terms of path smoothness, travel distance and time costs.